Get Ready: Tips for Hurricane Season from an HSE Expert

-Hurricane season is here, and Gulf coast businesses are now wondering what 2017 has in store.
-Chet Morrison Contractors is proactively engaged in reviewing and performing drills on its Annual Hurricane Preparedness Plans.
+Hurricane season begins June 1, and Gulf coast businesses are starting to wonder what this year has in store.
+Prior to hurricane season, Chet Morrison Contractors proactively engages in reviewing and performing drills on its Annual Hurricane Preparedness Plans.

 Through a phased approach, we’re prepared to protect and stage assets in advance of a pending storm.
 This same phased approach also means that Chet Morrison Contractors’ customers can be confident that we will be strategically positioned to respond after the storm.

 Many businesses that are unprepared for hurricanes never recover, so it’s vital to secure your assets before the storm hits.
-If you’re unsure of where to start, Jarrard Broussard, HSE Director for Chet Morrison Contractors, has some best practices to consider when creating a Hurricane Preparedness Plan:
+If you’re unsure of where to start, Bo Ristic, HSE Director for Chet Morrison Contractors, has some best practices to consider when creating a Hurricane Preparedness Plan:

 “The key to preparedness is creating your own plan.
 Your priorities should be protecting personnel, securing property/equipment and resuming operations post-storm.
 Remember: some resources may be unavailable in the immediate aftermath, and conditions may prevent employees from being able to return.
 Facilities and equipment may sustain damage and not be immediately accessible.”